hadashiA/VitalRouter/README.md

 For example, when implementing a game scenario, most of the time we do not implement everything in C# scripts.
 It is common to express large amounts of text data, branching, flag management, etc. in a simple scripting language or data format.

-VitalRouter offers an optional package for this purpose before integrating. mruby. (blog / blog (Japanease) )
+VitalRouter offers an optional package for this purpose before integrating [mruby](https://github.com/mruby/mruby). ([blog](https://medium.com/@hadashiA/vitalrouter-mruby-generic-ruby-scripting-framework-for-unity-d1b2234a5c33) / [blog (Japanease)](https://hadashikick.land/tech/vitalrouter-mruby)

 Fiber in mruby and async/await in C# are fully integrated.